Rules, Regulations & Policies

 Section 6.
 No Shows and Forfeits

 A. Regardless of advanced notice, if a team cannot provide their opponent with a game at the scheduled time then that game will be considered a forfeit.
+If notification can be made to the league no later than Tuesday, before that weeks game, we will likely be able to reschedule that game.
+Notification after Tuesday will result in a forfeit.

 a.
 For each forfeit, the offending team will be deducted $40 from their referee refund check